Flekay/The-Farmer-Was-Replaced/general/README.md

 ```

 ## sleep_ops.py
 This file contains a function that pauses the execution of the script for a given number of operations.
-Minimum 13 operations.
-Needs to be warmed up before use :/
+Minimum 3 operations.
 ```python
 operations = 100
 sleep_ops(operations) # script pauses for 100 operations